samvaughan/Hector-Wave-Cal/README.md

 The usual approach of fitting a low-order polynomial to each fibre independently works well when the arc lines are bright throughout the spectrum.
 Unfortunately, the Hector team have found that there are areas where the arc lamps at the AAT are too weak for reliable centroiding, introducing noise into the wavelength calibration which appears as "wiggles" in the reduced arc frames.

 A two dimensional polynomial mitigates some of these issues by reducing the degrees of freedom of the problem: instead of fitting independent 5th-order polynomials to each of the ~800 fibres (i.e. 4000 free parameters), a two-dimensional model which describes how wavelength varies as a function of $x$ and $y$ can have significantly fewer.

+## The fitting process

+This program relies on `2dfdr` to identify the arc lines in a given arc exposure.
+The $x$ pixel, $y$ pixel and true wavelength for each arc line in every fibre on the detector are saved in a file named `arcfits.dat`.

+[!TIP]
+A future improvement to the wavelength calibration could be to re-implement this arc line identification on the raw 2D data, rather than performing a 1D identification on each fibre after extraction using the tramline map.

+The reduced arc frames which this code uses have already been "scrunched" by `2dfdr`.
+This means that the coordinates of each arc line are ($x$ pixel, fibre).
+The variation on the detector happens in ($x$ pixel, $y$ pixel) space, however, and so the first step of the code is to use the tramline

+The polynomial model in this code splits up an AAOmega or Spector arc frame by slitlet.
+Within each slitlet, we fit a two dimensional polynomial which varies in the $x$ and $y$ direction.